MrBloo79/OAKS/README.md

-OAKS (Obsidian Action and Knowledge System) is my proposal for an Obsidian powered second brain, naturally developed with OAKS itself!
+OAKS (Obsidian Action and Knowledge System) is my proposal for an Obsidian powered second brain, of course developed with OAKS itself!

 # Installation